Joaquín "Jack" García: Operation Jack Falcone

 In his 26 years of service with the FBI and as an undercover agent in over 100 undercover operations, García is best known for his undercover role as "Jack Falcone," a self-described Sicilian jewel thief and drug dealer from Miami, Florida, who penetrated the Gambino crime family of the American Mafia in New York City for nearly three years.
 The case resulted in the arrest and conviction of 32 mobsters, including the top members of the Gambino crime family, including Acting Boss Arnold Squitieri and Acting Underboss Anthony Megale.

 García played his undercover role so convincingly that Gregory DePalma, a high-ranking Gambino family captain, offered to induct him into the family.
 If García continued in his undercover role, he could have been the first undercover law enforcement officer to become a soldier in a Mafia crime family.
 García is only the second agent to have ever been considered for induction.
 In the late 1970s Joseph D. Pistone became the first during his infiltration of the Bonanno crime family under the alias Donnie Brasco.
 García's investigation ceased in March, 2005 when his FBI supervisors, against García's wishes, decided to terminate the investigation.
 In the end, the FBI produced sufficient evidence to convict DePalma at trial while the others defendants took plea deals.
-DePalma was sentenced to twelve years in federal prison thanks to García's efforts.
+Due to García's efforts, DePalma was sentenced to twelve years in federal prison.
 DePalma died in prison custody of natural causes in 2009.